-ROMED made a significant contribution to national policies in FYROM.
+ROMED made a significant contribution to national policies in "the former Yugoslav Republic of Macedonia".

 The programme put the concept of mediation in the strategic planning of government programmes.
 It helped achieve synergies between the different policies related to Roma inclusion at national and local levels.
 Mediators were adopted as a policy priority and became part of the strategy of the government and are a cross cutting element of different sector programmes.
 The uniform standards for the work of mediators are being developed.
 The main success factor was the commitment of the government and especially the strategic partnership established between the CAHROM representative and the ROMED NFP, who leads the Roma organisation Sonce.